William Jovanovich: Publisher

 In response to this unfriendly takeover attempt, William Jovanovich adopted a poison pill strategy.
 He borrowed nearly $3 billion in order to pay huge one-time stock dividend to the shareholders.
 This move made many investors happy, and although Maxwell's takeover plan was ultimately foiled, the spontaneous move left the company in significant financial straits.
 The huge debt forced many changes, including the selling off of many assets.
 Sea World was sold to Anheuser Busch in September 1989, and there was severe belt-tightening within the corporation.
 The resulting layoffs, restructuring, and salary freezes left many employees somewhat bitter.
 However, the integrity of the company was kept intact.

-Soon it became evident that it would be best to ease the financial woes by selling HBJ outright.
+Soon it became evident that it would be best to ease the financial woes by selling Harcourt Brace Jovanovich outright.
 As a result of the decision of the board of directors, William Jovanovich stepped down as president in March 1988, as chief executive officer in December 1988, and resigned as chairman of the board of directors and retired in May 1990.
 His son Peter Jovanovich succeeded him as president and CEO.
-HBJ was then sold, in January 1991, to General Cinema Corporation (GC).
+Harcourt Brace Jovanovich was then sold, in January 1991, to General Cinema Corporation (GC).
 Shortly after General Cinema took over, problems developed between the new owners and Peter Jovanovich.
 Peter rather abruptly left HBJ to join another publishing company, and new owners wasted no time to change the company name back to Harcourt Brace, erasing the name "Jovanovich" altogether.

 Jovanovich died in 2001 at age 81 in San Diego, California after a lengthy illness.